M&A Strategy

 Understanding Industry Valuation Models

-Identifying Financial Manipulation
+How to Detect Financial Manipulation

-Increasing M&A Success Rates
+Strategies to Improve M&A Success Rates

 Who is Suitable for Participation?